 New York International Auto Show.
 Here’s the irony: You don’t need a car in New York, yet this is the largest car show in the U.S. Held at the Javits Center, many concept cars show up that will never roll off the assembly line but are fun to dream about.
 To learn more: www.autoshowny.com.
 Mid-April.

 Tribeca Film Festival.
 Founded by Robert DeNiro and Jane Rosenthal in 2002, this little film festival has quickly grown into one of the most influential in the nation.
 You’ll see films from all over the world here, from big studio pictures to tiny independent productions from places such as Slovakia and Dubai.
-And unlike other film fests, this one is truly for all ages, with a nifty street fair on the second weekend (usually featuring a zoo and rides), as well as children’s films throughout the 2-week event, which will run from April 15-26 in 2015.
+And unlike other film fests, this one is truly for all ages, with a nifty street fair on the second weekend (usually featuring a zoo and rides), as well as children’s films throughout the 2-week event.
 To learn more, visit www.tribecafilm.com/festival.